CeliaGC/APIRecipes/README.md

 # COOK-SMART

-We are a page of cooking recipes, described by teachers so that our students and users can learn their recipes.
-We indicate ingredients with their quantities, allergens and method of preparation.
-All separated by categories.
-At the same time, the ingredients of the recipes selected by the teachers for their elaboration are all collected in a total list of ingredients that the administrator receives. the administrator receives these individual lists plus the total list of all these lists and can edit this last list.
-This one is designed for the purchase of ingredients, so you can edit it if there are ingredients that you may have in stock.
-The admin is the one who edits the users.
+"CookSmart" is a full-stack application designed for recipe management in a cooking academy.
+The initial need is to have a platform where teachers can save, consult, and select recipes that, once added to a favorites list, generate a list with all the necessary ingredients and quantities to prepare them.
+This list is then automatically sent to the person in charge of the storeroom for purchase processing.
+Other user profiles, such as "student", are also considered, allowing them to consult the recipes.
+The recipes are grouped into categories and can be consulted using various filters.

 ## Technology stack used in Back-end:
 * **Microsoft Visual Studio** - [Sitio web oficial](https://visualstudio.microsoft.com/es/)
 * **C#** - [Sitio web oficial](https://learn.microsoft.com/es-es/dotnet/csharp/)
 * **ASP.NET Core 6** - [Sitio web oficial](https://dotnet.microsoft.com/es-es/download/dotnet/6.0)
 * **Entity Framework 7** - [Sitio web oficial](https://learn.microsoft.com/es-es/ef/core/what-is-new/ef-core-7.0/plan)
 * **SQL Server Management Studio 18** - [Sitio web oficial](https://learn.microsoft.com/es-es/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16&viewFallbackFrom=sql-server-ver18)

+## Technology stack used in Front-end:
+* **Visual Studio Code**
+* **HTML, CSS, Javascript**
+* **React Vite**
+* **Axios**
+* **Bootstrap**

+## Both Front and Back-end:
+* **Git**
+* **GitHub**

 ## Installation: